qiskit-community/qiskit-translations/README.md

 # Staging site of Localized Qiskit Documentation

-This is the staging site to view the translation progress.
-Following are the translation progress and the links to view the translations.
+This is the staging site to view the translation progress. **Only the approved (proof-read) translations will show up in the staging site.** Following are the links to view the translated docs.

 | Languages |
 |-----------|